 Safety and effectiveness in pediatric patients younger than 6 years of age with asthma have not been established.

 CRSwNP

+CRSwNP does not normally occur in pediatric patients.
 Safety and effectiveness in pediatric patients younger than 18 years of age with CRSwNP have not been established.